biobench-sets/thermoprot-ddg.github.io/README.md

 The file data/cluster-545-pdbchains.txt contains 132 clusters of 545 PDB chains.
 The clustering is obtained using blastclust with the options -S 25 -L 0.5 -b F.
+For the korpm dataset proteins are clustered in 129 groups using MMseq with 25% sequence identity cutoff.

 ### Testing